 February 17, 2023 ~ Songwriter, drummer Tom Whitlock, full name Thomas Ross Whitlock, passed away in Tennessee, USA ~ Best known for co-writing several songs for the 1986 Top Gun soundtrack with Giorgio Moroder, including Take My Breath Away performed by Berlin and Danger Zone performed by Kenny Loggins.
 Whitlock also collaborated with Moroder on several other projects, such as the soundtracks for American Anthem, Over The Top, and Rambo III, on Koreana's Hand In Hand official theme song for the 1988 Summer Olympics held in Seoul, and on Edoardo Bennato & Gianna Nannina's Un'estate Italiana official theme song for the 1990 FIFA World Cup held in Italy ~ Whitlock was born ca.1954

-February 17, 2021 ~ Singer, guitarist, songwriter Andrea Lo Vecchio passed away in Rome, Italy ~ Active as a solo artist since the early 1960s, scoring a record deal with CBS after winning a talent contest in 1963.
+February 17, 2021 ~ Singer, guitarist, songwriter Andrea Lo Vecchio passed away in Rome, Italy ~ Active as a solo artist since the early-1960s, scoring a record deal with CBS after winning a talent contest in 1963.
 In-demand songwriter and collaborator.
 Closely associated with Roberto Vecchioni and Mina.
 Internationally perhaps best known for co-penning If I Only Had Time, a 1969 hit for John Rowles.
-Has also worked with Adriano Celentano, Shirley Bassey, Gigliola Cinquetti, Mireille Mathieu, Demis Roussos, Claude François, Ivan Graziani, Manuel De Peppe, I Nuovi Angeli, and others ~ Lo Vecchio was born in 1942
+Has also worked with Adriano Celentano, Shirley Bassey, Gigliola Cinquetti, Mireille Mathieu, Demis Roussos, Claude François, Ivan Graziani, Manuel De Peppe, and I Nuovi Angeli ~ Lo Vecchio was born in 1942

 February 17, 2021 ~ Rock & roll, rockabilly singer, guitarist, songwriter Gene Summer passed away in Dallas, Texas, USA ~ As a solo artist known for recordings such as School Of Rock & Roll, Straight Skirt, Nervous, Gotta Lotta That, Twixteen, Alabama Shake, Fancy Dan, and Big Blue Diamonds.
 Has also worked with the Rebels, the Tom Toms, Bill Smith Combo, the Platinum Fog, and others ~ Summers was born in 1939

 February 17, 2021 ~ Ewart Beckford, commonly known as reggae, dancehall, dub singer, toaster U-Roy, passed away in 2021 ~ Pioneer toaster.
 Influenced by Louis Prima, James Brown, Ruth Brown, Fats Domino, Smiley Lewis, and especially Louis Jordan.
 Known for songs such as Wake The Town, Wear You To The Ball, and Runaway Girl.
-Worked with producers such as Lee Scratch Perry, Bunny Lee, Phil Pratt, Sonia Pottinger, Ruple Edwards, Alvin Ranglin, Lloyd Daley, and others ~ Beckford was born in 1942
+Worked with producers such as Lee Scratch Perry, Bunny Lee, Phil Pratt, Sonia Pottinger, Ruple Edwards, Alvin Ranglin, and Lloyd Daley ~ Beckford was born in 1942

 February 17, 2020 ~ Blues pianist, singer Henry Gray, passed away in Baton Rouge, Louisiana, USA ~ Helped create the sound of Chicago blues piano.
 Backed Howlin' Wolf for about a dozen years, starting in 1956.
 Also worked with Big Maceo Merriweather, Hudson Showes, Jimmy Reed, Bo Diddley, Billy Boy Arnold, Morris Pejoe, Abb Lock, Sonny Boy Williamson II, Homesick James, Robert Lockwood Junior, Muddy Waters, Johnny Shines, Hubert Sumlin, Lazy Lester, Little Walter, Otis Rush, Buddy Guy, James Cotton, Little Milton, Jimmy Rogers, Koko Taylor, JD Miller, Elmore James, and others ~ Gray was born in 1925

-February 17, 2019 ~ Jazz singer Ethel Ennis, full name Ethel Llewellyn Ennis, passed away in Baltimore, Maryland, USA ~ Debuted in 1955 with the album Lullabies For Losers and has recorded to critical acclaim since.
-Lovingly dubbed “the First Lady of Jazz” in her homestate of Maryland. ~ Ennis was born in 1932
+February 17, 2019 ~ Jazz singer Ethel Ennis, full name Ethel Llewellyn Ennis, passed away in Baltimore, Maryland, USA ~ Prior to her seven-decade career as a jazz singer, played piano in church from a young age.
+Has recorded about a dozen albums, most warmly received, starting with Lullabies For Losers released in 1955.
+Toured Europe with Benny Goodman.
+Lovingly dubbed “the First Lady of Jazz” in her homestate of Maryland ~ Ennis was born in 1932

 February 17, 2018 ~ Beatrice Pauline Botty, commonly known as pianist, organist Beebe Freitas, passed away in Aina Haina, Hawaii, USA ~ Best known as music director of the Hawaii Opera Theatre.
-Also worked with the Youngstown Symphony Orchestra, the Boston Pops Orchestra, the Collegiate Chorale, the Camerata Singers, the New York Philharmonic, David Shifrin, Yo-Yo Ma, Sasha Cooke, Frederica von Stade, and others ~ Freitas was born in 1938
+Also worked with the Youngstown Symphony Orchestra, the Boston Pops Orchestra, the Collegiate Chorale, the Camerata Singers, the New York Philharmonic, David Shifrin, Yo-Yo Ma, Sasha Cooke, and Frederica von Stade ~ Freitas was born in 1938

 February 17, 2016 ~ Conga player Ray Barretto passed away in Hackensack, New Jersey, USA ~ Leader and sideman.
 Sampled by Urban Dance Squad.
 Worked with Charlie Parker, Jose Curbelo, Tito Puente, Adalberto Santiago, the Fania All-Stars, Sonora Matancera, Celia Cruz, the New World Spirit, Gene Ammons, the Bee Gees, Kenny Burrell, Arnett Cobb, Ray Bryant, Billy Cobham, Eddie Lockjaw Davis, Eumir Deodato, Jimmy Forrest, Dizzy Gillespie, Slide Hampton, Bill Doggett, Art Farmer, Eddie Harris, Willis Jackson, Yusef Lateef, Junior Mance, Clifford Jordan, Herbie Mann, Wes Montgomery, Michel Sardaby, Sonny Stitt, Jack McDuff, the Weather Report, Charles Williams, Julius Watkins, Frank Wess, and others ~ Barretto was born in 1929